 Response Quality uses machine learning to scan your survey results and flag poor-quality responses.
 For example, if a survey-taker fills a comment box with gibberish, or answers option A on every question, we’ll flag the responses so you can focus on high-quality survey data.

-A survey needs to have more than 50 responses in order to see Response Quality results.
+A survey needs to be in English, and have more than 50 responses in order to see Response Quality results.
 Survey responses collected before March 2nd, 2020 can’t be reviewed for quality.

 Using Response Quality

 - Make sure that you’ve opted in to Automatic Insights.

 - Go to the Analyze Results section of your survey.

 - In the Insights section of the left sidebar under Response Quality, click the toggle On.
 It may take a few minutes to scan your survey responses.

 If your survey is still collecting responses, we’ll automatically rescan new responses for quality about every 24 hours.

 Once your responses are scanned, you can scroll through Individual Responses to find responses flagged as Poor Quality.

 - If you agree that the response is poor-quality and want to remove it from your results, you can click Delete.
 This is permanent and cannot be undone.